-The District maintains four governmental funds for external reporting.
-Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, mile marker 63 fund, impact fund and the hydrant maintenance fund.
-The general, mile marker 63 and impact fee funds are considered major funds and the hydrant maintenance fund is considered to be a non-major fund.
+The District maintains five governmental funds for external reporting.
+Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, mile marker 63 fund, Ochopee fund, impact fund and the hydrant maintenance fund.
+The general, mile marker 63, Ochopee and impact fee funds are considered major funds and the hydrant maintenance fund is considered to be a non-major fund.

-The District adopts an annual appropriated budget for each major fund (general fund, special revenue/mile marker 63 fund, and special revenue/impact fee fund).
-A budgetary comparison schedule has been provided for the general fund, mile marker 63 fund and the impact fee fund to demonstrate compliance with the budgets.
+The District adopts an annual appropriated budget for each major fund (general fund, special revenue/mile marker 63 fund, special revenue/Ochopee fund, and special revenue/impact fee fund).
+A budgetary comparison schedule has been provided for the general fund, mile marker 63 fund, Ochopee fund and the impact fee fund to demonstrate compliance with the budgets.